 - 2013, California: $50,000 Settlement.
 A motorcyclist crashes after a driver unexpectedly merges into his lane, sustaining a left ankle sprain as well as scrapes and bruises.
 He is further diagnosed with lymphedema and claims he suffered a possible fracture to his right toe.
 He receives physical therapy for his ankle for several months.
-Suit is filed against the driver and his mother, the owner of the vehicle.
+The suit is filed against the driver and his mother, the owner of the vehicle.
 Plaintiff and Defendant are both insured with State Farm.
 The case is settled at mediation for $50,000.

 - 2012, Indiana: $650,000 Verdict.
 Plaintiff operates a heavy piece of machinery called a “tipper” at a landfill.
-One of defendant’s employees knocks into Plaintiff’s tipper with a tractor trailer.
+One of the defendant’s employees knocks into Plaintiff’s tipper with a tractor trailer.
 The force of the impact makes the entire machine shake, throwing Plaintiff around in the cab and causing injuries to his ribs, knee, and ankle.
 Defendant denies liability and contests the extent of the victim’s injuries.
 Plaintiff states that the defendant was negligent by failing to use reasonable care at the landfill.
 The Newton County court awards $650,000.

 - 2012, Georgia: $75,000 Settlement.
 Plaintiff sustains foot and ankle injuries as a result of the Defendant who admittedly ran a red light.
-Defendant, insured with USAA, does not dispute the Plaintiff’s soft tissue injuries, but denies the Plaintiff’s claim for accident related DVT issues.
+The Defendant, insured with USAA, does not dispute the Plaintiff’s soft tissue injuries but denies the Plaintiff’s claim for accident related DVT issues.
 Plaintiff claims that she developed bilateral deep vein thrombosis (DVT) as a complication of the immobilization of her foot to treat the fracture sustained in the automobile accident.
 A Pretrial settlement of $75,000 is reached.

 - 2012, Louisiana: $126,161 Verdict.
 A crew member aboard a navigation vessel is on the Mississippi river.
 The plaintiff was handling a wire rope as part of his usual duties when his foot is crushed by the rope due to the captain’s negligence.
 The seaman sues for personal injury, medical expenses, loss of earnings, physical pain and suffering, and scarring.
 Plaintiff argues both that the captain and the crew are incompetent and under-trained; as well as the ship being unseaworthy.
 The defendants settle all the claims against them except for the measure of future medical expenses.
 At the conclusion of the trial, the Maritime Judge awards $126,161.

 - 2010, Georgia: $50,000 Verdict with a net of $37,500.
 Plaintiff is dropped off in front of a mall where he is employed.
 He exits the vehicle, then reaches back into the car to gather his belongings.
 As he steps away from the vehicle, Defendant drives over his foot, fracturing his ankle.
 Plaintiff alleges at trial that the Defendant passed too close to his vehicle, failing to keep a proper lookout.
-Defendant, a State Farm insure, contends the accident is the Plaintiff’s fault for not looking before he stepped in front of her car.
+The defendant, a State Farm insured, contends the accident is the Plaintiff’s fault for not looking before he stepped in front of her car.
 Defendant offers an alternative that the Plaintiff is at least comparatively negligent for failure to keep a proper looking to avoid the accident.
 A jury awards the Plaintiff $50,000 but reduces it by 25% for comparative negligence.

-If you have an ankle or foot injury in a car, motorcycle or truck accident, we can help you get fair compensation - and sometimes more than "fair" - for these life altering injuries.
+If you have an ankle or foot injury in a car, motorcycle or truck accident, we can help you get fair compensation - and sometimes more than "fair" - for these life-altering injuries.
 Call Miller & Zois at 800-553-8082 or get a free claim evaluation.